Last Updated: 12th March 2022

 Sitting on the River Thames in South West London, it has a small-town feel and access to some great parks such as Richmond Park, almost three times larger than Central Park in New York.

-One of the top three most expensive neighbourhoods in London and one of the most sought-after areas to live if you are wealthy.
+One of the top three most expensive neighbourhoods in London and one of the most sought-after areas to live in if you are wealthy.

 It is home to a long list of celebrities.